hsiunga/hsiunga.github.io/index.md

 ----

 ## Research
 I am co-mentored by [Drs.
 Alison Adcock](https://www.adcocklab.org/) and [Scott Huettel](https://sites.duke.edu/huettellab/).
-My research investigates how our **motivational states** direct our **information seeking decisions**.
+My research investigates how our **motivational states** direct our choices to **seek information**.

 - Motivational states refer to internal states that propel our behavior towards particular goals.
 These goals could be to obtain rewards, to regulate or alter our emotions, or simply to comprehend the world around us.
-- Information seeking decisions refers to how we search for, collect, and integrate information from our external world.
+- Information seeking refers to how we search for, collect, and integrate information from our external world.
 This includes, where we search for information, what we choose to look at, and how we decide to stop seeking information.

 I am particularly interested in the motivational state of **curiosity** and how information search occurs over multiple **sequential choices**.
 My primary research questions are: